-- The voluntary level of appeal is available only after you have pursued the appropriate mandatory appeals process required by the Plan, as indicated previously in this section; - The plan will not assert a failure to exhaust administrative remedies where you elect to pursue a claim in court rather than through the voluntary level of appeal; - Where you choose to pursue a claim in court after completing the voluntary appeal, the plan agrees that any statute of limitations applicable to your claim in court will be tolled (suspended) during the period of the voluntary appeals process; - Upon your request, the plan will provide you with sufficient information to make an informed judgment about whether to submit a claim through the voluntary appeal process, including specific information regarding the process for selecting a decisionmaker and any circumstances that may affect the impartiality of the decisionmaker. - The plan will not impose fees or costs on you should you choose to invoke the voluntary appeals process.
+- The voluntary level of appeal is available only after you have pursued the appropriate mandatory appeals process required by the Plan, as indicated previously in this section; - The plan will not assert a failure to exhaust administrative remedies where you elect to pursue a claim in court rather than through the voluntary level of appeal; - Where you choose to pursue a claim in court after completing the voluntary appeal, the plan agrees that any statute of limitations applicable to your claim in court will be tolled (suspended) during the period of the voluntary appeals process;

+- Upon your request, the plan will provide you with sufficient information to make an informed judgment about whether to submit a claim through the voluntary appeal process, including specific information regarding the process for selecting a decision-maker and any circumstances that may affect the impartiality of the decision-maker. - The plan will not impose fees or costs on you should you choose to invoke the voluntary appeals process.

 Appeals heard by the Board of Trustees.
-Decisions on appeals involving vision, hearing and prescription drug benefits will be made by the Board of Trustees at the next regularly scheduled meeting of the Board of Trustees following receipt of your request for review.
+Decisions on appeals involving prescription drug benefits will be made by the Board of Trustees at the next regularly scheduled meeting of the Board of Trustees following receipt of your request for review.
 However, if your request for review is received within 30 days of the next regularly scheduled meeting, your request for review will be considered at the second regularly scheduled meeting following receipt of your request.
 In special circumstances, a delay until the third regularly scheduled meeting following receipt of your request for review may be necessary.
-You will be advised in writing in advance if this extension will be necessary.
-Once a decision on review of your claim has been reached, you will be notified of the decision as soon as possible, but no later than five days after the decision has been reached.
+You will be advised in writing in advance if this extension will be notified of the decision as soon as possible, but no later than five days after the decision has been reached.
 The decision by the Board of Trustees shall be final and binding on all parties.